Course Type / Attendance

 How you will learn

 You will be taught through workshop-based sessions that encourage hands on experience of industry standard software and techniques.
 You will use the latest software and hardware to develop a range of short films and live briefs.
+Recently, media students were involved in capturing content at London Fashion Week:

 Where could this course take you?